 Lake Leake continues to give up some nice fish although the time put in to achieve these results is often long and arduous .Pictured is Noel Washington of Hobart with a couple of quality fish (out of his bag of four) landed in a recent early morning session .

-Click above for current issue content.
-The current issue of TFBN is extensive and topical.
-In Tackle Stores, Newsagents and by subscription.
-Delivered to your door for $35 a year or 2 years for $68.
-To subscribe, send Mike $35 via www.paypal.com.au .
+Delivered to your door for $60 for 2 years (10 issues).
+To subscribe, send Mike $60 via www.paypal.com.au .
 (Basic instructions are here) The email is at Contact Us.
 Your address will be included from PayPal.
 Please ensure your details are correct, for Mike to organise delivery.

-Here is a list of all of the ArticleCategories.
+Here is a list of all of the Article Categories.
 The number in Brackets, eg (13) is the number of articles.
 Click on Derwent River and all articles relating to the Derwent will be displayed in the central area.